 The first person shooter mechanics support the overlying theme of Star Wars Battlefront II: it’s polished.
 As an alternating option with EA’s Battlefield franchise, it is evident that the developers are endeavouring to meet the pressure of the license.
 A wide array of weaponry options are available to the player, from standard mid range to close or far range play styles being accommodated.
 Unique abilities are also included, that players can choose to equip and swap out throughout the campaign, which enables different strategies to be deployed to cater to the requirements of a level’s objectives.
 More abilities and perks are unlocked as the player progresses through the campaign, and this reflects elements of the loadouts that would be seen in the multiplayer experience.
 The shooter elements cannot be faulted, as they satisfyingly fulfill enjoyable science fiction tropes.

 The highlight of Star Wars Battlefront II is the vehicular combat.
 Long time fans of Star Wars games will recall the glorious days of Factor 5’s Rogue Squadron series and its tight X-Wing flight mechanics.
-Unfortunately, after the studio went defunct in 2009, it left a void for Star Wars fans who particularly appreciate flight combat dedicated titles.
+After the studio’s premature demise, having gone defunct in 2009, it left a void for Star Wars fans who particularly appreciate flight combat dedicated titles.
 It is a treat that Battlefront II honours the legacy of those beloved past titles, delivering the incredible adrenaline rush of those space combat settings.
 Well renowned for their work on the Burnout franchise, Criterion have showcased their expertise with the space sequences of Battlefront II.
 Whether it be the iconic X-Wing or TIE Fighter, the ships respond and react with perfect fluidity to the player’s control.
 Being able to maneuver through realistic flight battles never gets tedious, and remains excitingly fresh to the very end.
 The campaign spreads these sequences expertly from one another, leaving the player craving more.

 A gripe that can be levied against Battlefront II is the inclusion of certain portions of the campaign that place the player in the role of the cameo superstars.
 It is a thrill to be able to play as these indelible characters, however the execution is lacking in comparison to the rest of the game.
 For a title whose greatest strength is its polish, these segments feel clunky, and it is evident that the mechanics were just not as thoroughly fleshed out.
 Though the main gameplay allows for seemless switching between first person and third person perspective, this works for the shooting mechanics, but not as effectively for these forced third person action levels.
 Once the lustre of playing as the cameo characters wears off, the tedium of clearing these sections sets in, and disrupts what is otherwise an excellent single player campaign.